 Urban Break, Asia’s biggest Urban culture meets Street Art Fair, is held annually in Seoul, South Korea.
 It hosts artists from Asia and overseas, bringing people from around the world together.
 Therefore, one can admire artists like D-Face and Bansky, whose work is known worldwide for their uniqueness of empowerment.

 The huge art exhibition also had new artists and famous artists from Asia.
 Urban Break decides its line-up with submissions from the artists.
 Anyone can submit their work and get selected to be a part of the show.
 This is one of the many reasons why Urban Break is so unique.
 Every year they try their best to make each show even better than the last.
-New and favorites artist bring their best work to showcase Korean urban street art, so you can not be disappointed.
+Moreover, new and favorites artist bring their best work to showcase Korean urban street art, so you can not be disappointed.

-This year’s Urban Break 2022 was filled with artists who not only had great pieces displayed but artists who were working on brand new pieces during the show.
-There were also live shows from various artists and a few collaborations that left your brain satisfyingly stimulated.
-One could get a chance to talk in many booths and even get autographs from the artist.
+Last year’s Urban Break 2022 was filled with artists who not only had great pieces displayed but artists who were working on brand new pieces during the show.
+There were also live shows from various artists and a few collaborations that stimulated your brain.
+One could get a chance to talk in many booths and get autographs from the artist.

 Notable artists at Urban Break 2022

 Jeong Woo Jae

 Jeong Woo Jae and her big dogs.
 Jeong Woo Jae’s beautiful surreal dogs are next to a woman or young girl.
 This made her paintings on canvas beautifully stand out.
 The dogs in the paintings seem to be centered around a beautiful sunny day.
 Furthermore, what made these paintings stand out were the colors used to make them seem so life-like.